Jake Burger Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.1 K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in the league.

-- The Astros have a 3.77 team ERA that ranks third across all MLB pitching staffs.
+- The Astros' 3.77 team ERA ranks third among all league pitching staffs.

-- Valdez will try to grab his 10th win when he makes the start for the Astros, his 23rd of the season.
-He is 9-7 with a 3.30 ERA and 144 strikeouts through 142 2/3 innings pitched.

-- The lefty's most recent appearance was on Tuesday against the Baltimore Orioles, when he went seven innings, surrendering six earned runs while giving up eight hits.
+- The right-hander's most recent appearance came on Wednesday against the Baltimore Orioles, when he went five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.